lens-protocol/bonsai/momoka-node/README.md

   CHAIN_SIGNATURE_ALREADY_USED = 'CHAIN_SIGNATURE_ALREADY_USED',

   /**
-   * This means the publication submisson could not pass potentional due to a reorg */
+   * This means the publication submission could not pass potential due to a reorg */
   POTENTIAL_REORG = 'POTENTIAL_REORG',